y-sunflower/plotjs/docs/developers/how-it-works.md

 The second option is **much simpler** (well, it depends), because we don't have to:

 - translate the figure to JSON (which can be painfully complex if you want to handle all edge cases and make it robust),
-- recreate the chart — browsers can display SVG perfectly.
+- recreate the chart (browsers can display SVG perfectly).

 But it means we don't have full control over how the plot is structured (from the browser's point of view).
 We need to find a way to parse this SVG.